syncfusion-content/uwp-docs/uwp/Pivot-Gauge/OLAP/Getting-Started.md

 ## Adding service reference to project

-N> This section explains how to refer to the online service in the UWP application for binding the cube information in the SfPivotGauge.
+N> This section explains how to refer to the online service in the UWP application for binding the cube information in the UWP Pivot Gauge.
 The service URL used here refers to the demo cube - "Adventure Works", mainly used for illustration purposes.
 To create your own WCF service, refer to the topic of [Creating WCF Service Application.](#creating-wcf-service-application).

 After initializing the SfPivotGauge control, right-click the project in the solution explorer and select **Add > Service Reference...**.